Skip to content

 College of Health Professions

-James Carson serves as the Senior Associate Dean for Research and Graduate Studies in the College of Health Professions at the University of Tennessee Health Science Center in Memphis (UTHSC).
-Prior to moving to UTHSC in August 2018, he served on the faculty at the University of South Carolina (USC) in the Arnold School of Public Health for 19 years, where he held the rank of Professor, was Department Chair, and Associate Director of the Center for Colon Cancer Research at USC.
+James Carson serves as the Senior Associate Dean for Research and Graduate Studies in the College of Health Professions at the UT Health Science Center in Memphis.
+Prior to moving to the UT Health Science Center in August 2018, he served on the faculty at the University of South Carolina (USC) in the Arnold School of Public Health for 19 years, where he held the rank of Professor, was Department Chair, and Associate Director of the Center for Colon Cancer Research at USC.
 His research focus examines biological mechanisms that regulate skeletal muscle mass and metabolism, which has implications for health outcomes that include frailty with aging and cancer patient survival.
 He has authored more than 100 peer-reviewed publications and received several million dollars in external research funding.
 Student mentorship in research has been a cornerstone of Dr. Carson’s career and a focus of his laboratory.
 He has actively worked to promote diversity in biomedical research trainees, spanning high school students to post-doctoral fellows.
-He has served as a member of the American Kinesiology Association Diversity Committee and the American College of Sports Medicine Diversity & Leadership Training Program.
+He has served as a member of the American Kinesiology Association Diversity Committee and the American College of Sports Medicine Diversity and Leadership Training Program.

 Connie Childs, MA